Building a Customer Centric Culture with Annette Pedroza

 Gabe Larsen: (08:43)

 Yeah, perfect.
 So let’s go into, I’d love to see how these are applied.
 I know you’ve got some stories, well in your 20 plus years I’m sure you have many stories.
-But I’d love to hear how you’ve kind of been able to take some of these principles and embed them into an organisation or again, got to get this customer centred culture.
+But I’d love to hear how you’ve kind of been able to take some of these principles and embed them into an organization or again, got to get this customer centered culture.
 Any thoughts come to mind on that front?

 Annette Pedroza: (09:05)